This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine can make you dizzy or sleepy.
 Prevent falls by calling a caregiver when you want to get out of bed or if you need help.

 - X-ray: This machine is used to take a picture of your tumor and the area around it.
 These pictures may show if the tumor has damaged your bones.
-Your caregiver may also take an x-ray of your lungs to check if the cancer has spread.
+Your healthcare provider may also take an x-ray of your lungs to check if the cancer has spread.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your tumor and check for other problems.
 Pictures of your lungs and other organs may be taken to check if the cancer has spread.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Positron emission tomography scan: This is also called a PET scan.
-Your caregiver may use this test to see if you have cancer and if it has spread.
+Your healthcare provider may use this test to see if you have cancer and if it has spread.
 A dye is injected into your vein (blood vessel).
 This dye helps show your cells more clearly.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 You may have any of the following treatments alone or together:

 - Chemotherapy: This medicine works by killing cancer cells.
-Your caregiver may use chemotherapy to make your tumor smaller before surgery.
-Your caregiver may also give you chemotherapy after surgery to kill any cancer cells that remain.
+Your healthcare provider may use chemotherapy to make your tumor smaller before surgery.
+Your healthcare provider may also give you chemotherapy after surgery to kill any cancer cells that remain.

 - Radiation: Radiation kills cancer cells and prevents the cancer from spreading.
 Radiation may also help stop your cancer from coming back after surgery.
 You may need radiation before, during, or after surgery.